 MeetUp helps you connect with like-minded individuals wherever you go.
 The site is comprised of groups that as the name implies, meet up.
 There are groups for everything from having brunch, to hiking, to writing, and painting.
 Meetup can help you to connect with others with similar interests in your new assignment location.

-Intrepid Travel offers small group tour to locations all over the world.
+Intrepid Travel offers small-group tours to locations all over the world.
 Many people want to travel in between assignments for pleasure, but don’t know where to start, or don’t want to travel alone.
 I’ve used Intrepid for my own international travel, and recommend them for great, well crafted, small group tours!

 Free E-Book & Newsletter